 When Saturn aspects the Moon by transit, it is a chiefly depressing experience!
 The Moon in the natal chart indicates how you respond to life, how you respond to emotionally, what your emotional needs are.
 Those needs can be according to the sign of the Moon, and the special emphasis to how we react to our emotional needs can be determined by the house placement and the other aspects to the natal Moon… Saturn is the teacher, the tester, the Cosmic Cop and its transit indicates its time for you to mature emotionally.
 It could be interpreted as the need to develop mature emotional responses.
 Saturn will cramp your style if you want to run off and wallow in immature emotionalism or in emotional reactions that don’t relate to universal law.
 Transits: The Time of your Life

-When the Moon and Saturn align, it looks like the universe is feeling stingy, and the only celestial embrace you’ll get is from the strict and judgy Saturn.
-Better hope you’ve earned it!
 The key to success is mastering the art of balancing your personal life, becoming emotionally self-reliant, honing your practical skills, and soldiering on through your responsibilities.
-Now is the perfect moment to lay down the groundwork for a solid life structure and construct an unshakable inner fortress.
-Navigating this bridge requires some serious skills, like mastering the art of adulting, becoming a self-sufficient emotional grown individual, and channelling your inner Saturn to handle any situation.
-When the Moon and Saturn collide, it’s like a battle between your need for emotional cuddles and your desire to be a strong and independent.
-Saturn-Moon transits: when the universe says, “time to grow up and adult,” but it feels like we’re doing emotional labour without pay.
+It requires some serious skills, like mastering the art of adulting, becoming a self-sufficient emotional grown individual, and channeling your inner Saturn to handle any situation.
+When the Moon and Saturn collide, it’s a battle between your need for emotional cuddles and your desire to be a strong and independent adult.
+Saturn-Moon transits say, “time to grow up and adult,” but it feels like we’re doing emotional labor without pay.

 During Saturn-Moon transits, we may have a strong desire to establish our own identities apart from our parents’, or we may feel an increased sense of parental responsibility.
 We feel uneasy and unprotected when we put our emotional well-being in the hands of others; if they let us down, we may have to learn to stand on our own two feet.
 Even while we have to figure out how to keep ourselves safe and comfortable during these transitions, isolation is still very real.
 The Moon-Saturn conjunction has been compared by astrologers to an orphaned child whose needs have been neglected.
 It can be difficult for people with a Moon-Saturn aspect to accept aid since they have trouble letting others see their emotions and are more likely to shut down and close themselves off.
 In general, the pressures of expectation and responsibility can feel heavier than usual during Saturn-Moon transits.